Carola Bridge: Description

 Renovation work began in 2019.
 Roadway replacements for decks A and B were completed, while deck C was scheduled for refurbishment.
 In 2022, the bridge was declared a protected monument.

 Collapse

 Deck C collapsed between 02:58 and 02:59 (UTC+2) on 11 September 2024.
 No casualties were reported.
 However, critical infrastructure inside the bridge—including district heating pipelines—was destroyed, leaving large areas of Dresden without heating.
 A temporary pipeline was laid across the Augustus Bridge to restore service before winter.

 Demolition of the damaged deck began the next day, but was interrupted by the 2024 Central European floods.
 The collapse had shifted decks A and B, and engineers identified structural flaws shared with deck C. As a result, demolition of the entire bridge was approved.

 In early 2025, unexploded World War II ordnance was discovered on-site, requiring evacuations and further delaying work.
 In February 2025, structural sensors detected cracks in the steel reinforcements of decks A and B, prompting accelerated demolition under emergency safety regulations.

+Third Bridge

+The Dresden city council approved construction of a new bridge, which is planned to start in 2027.
+The bridge will serve the same purpose as the old one.
+It will consist of two spans with four lanes of car traffic, tram tracks, extended bike lanes and foot paths.